Golden Circle Travel Guide

 The area of Iceland referred to as the Golden Circle includes some incredible spots & makes for a great day trip from Reykjavik!
 You can either rent a car or take a tour from Reykjavik to visit the Golden Circle.
 All of these sights can easily be seen in one long day trip!

-I took a guided tour and it definitely hit all the highlights, but it was a massive coach bus, so each place we got to about 60 people flooded the place, in addition to all the other tour busses there!
+I took a guided tour on my first trip and it definitely hit all the highlights, and was super convenient, but it was a massive coach bus, so each place we got to about 60 people flooded the place, in addition to all the other tour busses there!

 Golden Circle Highlights: